pgmoneta/pgmoneta/doc/DEVELOPERS.md

     password_encryption = scram-sha-256

-For versions 12 and 13, the default is `md5`, while for version 14 and above, it is `scram-sha-256`.
+For version 13, the default is `md5`, while for version 14 and above, it is `scram-sha-256`.
 Therefore, you should ensure that the value in `/tmp/pgsql/postgresql.conf` matches the value in `/tmp/pgsql/pg_hba.conf`.

 #### Set replication level